 red hot pepper to taste

-1 cup of uncooked wild rice or rye bread to serve
+1 cup uncooked wild rice or rye bread to serve

 Directions